CASTLE BRIDGE OPENS UP FINZELS REACH TO BRISTOL

 Made from a series of unique curved steel sections topped with timber decking, sculptured cladding and feature lighting, the 91 metre-long bridge is a new landmark for Bristol.

-Designed for both pedestrians and cyclists, the bridge provides easy access to Castle Park, the main shopping areas and the nearby ferry landing station.
+Designed by The Bush Consultancy for both pedestrians and cyclists, the bridge provides easy access to Castle Park, the main shopping areas and the nearby ferry landing station.